-I am a postdoctoral researcher at the Penn Center for Neuroaesthetics at the University of Pennsylvania’s Penn Brain Science Center.
-Before coming to Philadelphia, I completed my PhD at the Max-Plank Institute for Psycholinguistics and the Donders Institute for Brain, Cognition and Behaviour.
+I am starting a lecturer position at the University of Newcastle in December 2020.
+I completed my PhD at the Max-Plank Institute for Psycholinguistics and the Donders Institute for Brain, Cognition and Behaviour.
 I did my postdoctoral training at the Penn Center for Neuroaesthetics at the University of Pennsylvania.

-My research interests all break down to the question how context shapes meaning and cognition.
+My research interest lies in how context shapes meaning and cognition.
 I currently investigate semantic and aesthetic processing in the brain in naturalistic settings and explore how the appearance of a person we are talking to or about affects what information we pay attention to and what we ignore.
 You can find out more about individual projects here.

 Keywords: narrative, fMRI, connectivity, (neuro-)aesthetics, theory of mind, social cognition, social perception, stigmatization, verbal communication, persuasion